BrightspaceUI/intl/README.md

 Dates and times can be formatted in the user's locale using `formatDate`, `formatTime` and `formatDateTime`.

-Timestamps (milliseconds since the epoch) can be formatted in the user's locale and timezone using `formatTimestamp`.
+Timestamps (milliseconds since the epoch) can be formatted in the user's locale and timezone using `formatDateTimeFromTimestamp`.

 Combined dates and times are formatted using `formatDateTime`: